 - Gram flour consistency should be like the below picture

 - Add chopped coriander and stir to combine well

 - Cover the batter and leave it to rest for about 10-15 minutes

 - Heat the oil in the wok_Use a larger frying pan/wok so that you have more surface area.

 - Put some potato slices into the gram batter and mix very well with the gram batter

 - Take out the coated potato slices one by one of the batter

 - And drop into the moderately heated oil

-- Fry 7-9 potato fritters in one batch or accordingly your frying pan/wok capacity
+- Fry 7-9 potato fritters in one batch or accordingly to your frying pan/wok capacity

 - Let them fry on medium flame